thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 !!! warning "Limitations"

-    * Connections and tables cannot be imported
+    * Connections cannot be imported
     * Scriptability doesn't support removal or changes of joins.
 These must be done manually.
     * Deleting columns with dependencies probably won't work and give dependency errors.
     * The author of new content is the user in the config file, not the original author.

     The following are some known issues when using the tool:
     * SQL Views give errors on export and cannot be imported.
-    * Connections and tables can only be exported and not imported.
+    * Connections can only be exported and not imported.
     * There are scenarios where there is content you can access, but not download.
 In these cases you will get an error message.